Fear In The Early Stages Of Recovery

 A life of addiction involves fear, and the prospect of starting recovery might be frightening.
 However, overcoming fear is the key to finding freedom.

 Read More ⟶

 Watching a friend struggle with a drug addiction can be overwhelming and heartbreaking.
-You want to help, but you’re not sure how to.
-Different scenarios of how to approach your friend’s drug addiction may run through your mind: what if you say the wrong thing?
+You want to help, but you’re not sure how.
+Different scenarios of how to approach your friend’s drug addiction may run through your mind: What if you say the wrong thing?
 Is it the right time to say something?
 What if it ruins your friendship?